Paper 4 · Speaking

 • I'm not sure what you mean.
 Can / Could you say that again, please?

-• I’m afraid I didn’t catch that.
-Can / Could you say it again, please?
+• I'm afraid I didn't catch that.
+Can / Could you say it again?

-• Sorry, I didn’t quite get what you said.
-Can / Could you repeat that, please?
+• Sorry, I didn't quite get what you said.
+Could you repeat that?

-• Can / Could you give an example?
+• Could you explain…? / Can / Could you give an example?

 • Would you mind telling us a little more about that?